melezhik/swat/README.md

 * text blocks

-Need to valiade that some lines goes in response successively ?
+Need to validate that some lines goes in response successively ?

         # http response